How to Crochet a Cactus: 3 Amigurumi Succulent Patterns

 3. Prickly Pear Cactus

 With its flat paddle shape and tiny flower details, the prickly pear is one of the most charming options.
-This crochet cactus pattern introduces you to working in rows instead of rounds and adding surface embellishments.
+This cactus project introduces you to working in rows instead of rounds and adding surface embellishments.
 A tiny pink flower on top finishes the look beautifully.

 4. Cactus Pincushion

-A crochet cactus pattern designed as a pincushion is both decorative and functional.
+A cactus designed as a pincushion is both decorative and functional.
 You crochet the cactus body, fill it tightly with fiberfill, and set it inside a small pot.
-The firm stuffing makes it perfect for storing pins and needles while brightening your sewing space.
+The firm stuffing makes it well suited to storing pins and needles while brightening your sewing space.

 5. Mini Cactus Keychain